wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 ## Stages of change

+Many authors have used different words to describe the process of change.

 <a target="_blank" href="https://confidentchangemanagement.com/courses/change-models/lessons/lewins-change-model/">Comparing the stages defined by various change management experts</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1660424385/ChangeModels-1000x410_n5ds1y.png"><img alt="Change Models" width="1000" height="410" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660424385/ChangeModels-1000x410_n5ds1y.png"></a>

-(At the bottom of the diagram), Brooks describes a Neutral Zone between Ending, Losing, and Letting Go on the way to a New Beginning.
+(At the bottom of the diagram), * <a target="_blank" href="https://www.amazon.com/William-Bridges/e/B000AQ4MUS">William Bridges</a> describes a "Neutral Zone" between Ending, Losing, and Letting Go on the way to a New Beginning.

 <a target="_blank" href="https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/">Kurt Lewin</a> describes three stages
 to conceptualize broad categories of the change process before discovering more detailed models: